 Appropriate cooperation arrangements must be in place for systemic risk oversight between regulators of members states where a Fund is marketed and the supervisory authorities of the country where the AIFM is established, in this instance the Advisor is a U.S. advisor regulated by the SEC.
 Some EEA Member States require a non-EEA AIFM to comply with substantially all of the Directive, while other jurisdictions require compliance with the minimum plus, e.g. the appointment of a depositary.
 Some jurisdictions do not permit any marketing by non-EU AIFMs.
 Because each NPPR is a matter of national law, the Advisor, as a non-EEA AIFM, must comply with different regulatory requirements in different member states to market in that state and has ongoing compliance requirements.
-These requirements could adversely affect our operation of certain Clients, including by affecting the range of investments and strategies a Client is able to pursue and limiting the territories in which a Client may seek Investors.
+These requirements could adversely affect our operation of certain Clients, including by affecting the range of Investments and strategies a Client is able to pursue and limiting the territories in which a Client may seek Investors.
+On April 15, 2024, the directive amending the EU AIFMD ("AIFMD II") entered into force, with EU Member State being given two years to transpose into national law, meaning AIFMD II will apply from April 15, 2026.
+Certain provisions are substantive and may impact business operations.

-European Commission Action Plan on Financing Sustainable Growth

-The European regulatory environment for alternative fund managers and financial services firms continues to evolve and increase in complexity, in an effort aimed at providing more transparency around sustainability goals and comparability metrics to investors.
-This makes compliance more costly and time-consuming and increases regulatory scrutiny on "greenwashing" or miscategorizing investment products.
+European Commission Action Plan on Financing Sustainable Growth compliance more costly and time-consuming and increases regulatory scrutiny on "greenwashing" or mis-categorizing investment products.
 In March 2018, the European Commission published an Action Plan on Financing Sustainable Growth (the "EU Action Plan") to set out an EU strategy for sustainable finance.
-The EU Action Plan identified several legislative initiatives, including the Sustainable Finance Disclosure Regulation (the "SFDR"), which has certain disclosure requirements that apply as of March 10, 2021 and further requirements that were finalized in 2022 and 2023.
+The EU Action Plan identified several legislative initiatives, including the Sustainable Finance Disclosure Regulation (the "SFDR"), which has certain disclosure requirements that apply as of March 10, 2021, and further requirements that were finalized in 2022 and 2023.
 The SFDR requires transparency with regard to the integration of sustainability risks and the consideration of adverse sustainability impacts in an alternative investment fund manager's processes and the provision of sustainability-related information with respect to alternative investment funds, which could have an impact on the Advisor and its Clients.